 - If they’re crying, howling, barking, they’ve got a crooked back and a tucked tail, they’ve got muscle stiffness, a lack of stamina, and they’re struggling to hold their feet off the field then it is too cold for you German shepherd.

 - Through using warm blankets, you can keep your German shepherds comfy, make sure their bed is raised, that it saved them, and if their beds have a slanting roof then put their blankets in a donut shape.

-- When it’s cold, make sure the puppies have plenty of water, more food, keep on their harness, dry them properly, and avoid ponds and lakes and they don’t run into contaminants or salt.
+- When it’s cold, make sure the puppies have plenty of water, more food, keep on a GSD harness, dry them properly, and avoid ponds and lakes and they don’t run into contaminants or salt.

 With the German Shepherds, it’s fun to play outside for a while, because they love the weather, and they need to exercise.
 Only make sure that if anything happens, you know their expectations and are ready to assist.